 The second day of the process, Tuesday, February 9, will see former Chief of Staff Prosper Bani – who has been nominated for the Ministry of Interior – and Mavis Ama Frimpong designated for the Eastern Region appear before the panel.

-Northern Region Minister-designate AbdallahAbubakari and his opposite number for the Ashanti Region, John Alexander Ackon, have been lined up for Wednesday, February 10.
+Northern Region Minister-designate AbdallahAbubakari and his opposite number for the Central Region, Mr Hagan, will be up on Wednesday, February 10.